 A cyst.
-What does that make you think of?
+What does that bring to mind?

 For some Millville back pain sufferers, it would be a clue

-to their pain’s source.
+to the basis of their pain.
 But the diagnosis of a

 synovial cyst as the culprit causing pain is a curious one.
 Back pain and leg pain may stem from a